Disentangling Structural Breaks in Factor Models for Macroeconomic Data: Interpreting and Reparameterizing Structural Breaks in Dynamic Factor Models

+where $f_t$ is an $r \times 1$ vector of factors, $\Lambda_1 = \qty(\lambda_{1, 1}, \dots, \lambda_{1, N})^\tran$ and $\Lambda_2 = \qty(\lambda_{2, 1}, \dots, \lambda_{2, N})^\tran$ are $N \times r$ pre- and post-break loadings, and $e_{t}$ are the idiosyncratic components.
+For expositional purposes, we treat the number of factors $r$ and the break fraction $\pi$ as known.
+In practice, these can be either consistently estimated or chosen \textit{a priori}, and we defer discussion on specific conditions necessary to Section 3.
 By the formulation in \Cref{eqn:static_form}, any changes in the factor variance must be common across all series, whereas changes in the loadings are by definition idiosyncratic.
-This motivates us to disentangle breaks in the factor loadings from breaks in the factors, by decomposing the change in $\Lambda_2$ via a projection
+This motivates us to decompose the change in the factor loadings, $\Lambda_2$, via a projection

-where $Z$ is an $r \times r$ rotational change, and $W = (w_1, \dots, w_N)^\tran$ is an $N \times r$ orthogonal shift satisfying $\Lambda_1^\tran W = \Op{1}$.\footnote{This implies a rate of $\Lambda_1^\tran W / N = \OpN$, a definition looser than \emph{exact} orthogonality $\Lambda_1^\tran W = 0$ considered by \cite{wang_identification_2021,pelger_state-varying_2022,massacci_testing_2021}.
-It can be further loosened to \emph{uncorrelatedness} i.e. $E[\lambda_{1i}^\tran w_i] = 0$ with more complicated conditions on the rates between $T$ and $N$.} We briefly note that the rotational change $Z$ can be a singular matrix if desired, which allows a new set of factors which ``replace'' the old factors, or a change in the number of factors where some factors disappear (if the rank of $W$ is unchanged or decreases respectively).\footnote{The case of disappearing factors requires more careful specification of the model, which we detail in \Cref{app:singular_z}.} We elaborate on this case in the Supplementary Material, but otherwise treat the number of factors to be unchanging, as per the extant literature \citep[e.g.][]{su_time-varying_2017,massacci_testing_2021}.
-Thus, the rotation $Z$ and orthogonal shift $W$ are naturally associated with breaks in the factor covariance matrix and loadings respectively.
-Heuristically, this is because a break in the factor variance can always be thought of some suitable twisting or stretching of the factors themselves, i.e. a mathematical rotation.
-Note that because breaks in $Z$ are breaks in the covariance matrix of the factors, they encompass breaks in both their variances (i.e. the diagonal elements) and their correlations (off-diagonals).
-In contrast, a change in the loadings is idiosyncratic across series, and thus geometrically must lie outside and be orthogonal to the space spanned by the factors, \citep[see][for similar interpretations]{wang_identification_2021,pelger_state-varying_2022,massacci_testing_2021}.
+where $Z$ is an $r \times r$ rotational change, and $W = \qty(w_1, \dots, w_N)^\tran$ is an $N \times r$ orthogonal shift component.
+We focus on the case of $r$ being unchanging as per the extant literature, but note that a change from $r_1$ pre-break factors to $r_2$ post-break factors can be accommodated, and amounts to testing whether for a change in an appropriate sub-block of the factor variance, as detailed in Section A.6 of the Supplement.

+The rotation $Z$ and orthogonal shift $W$ are associated with breaks in the factor covariance matrix and loadings, respectively.
+Heuristically, a break in the factor variance can be thought of some suitable twisting or stretching of the factors themselves, i.e. a mathematical rotation.
+Note that because breaks in $Z$ are breaks in the covariance matrix of the factors, they encompass breaks in both their variances and their correlations (i.e the diagonal and off-diagonals elements).
+In contrast, a change in the loadings is idiosyncratic across series, and thus geometrically must lie outside and be orthogonal to the space spanned by the factors \citep[see][for similar interpretations]{wang_identification_2021,pelger_state-varying_2022,massacci_testing_2021}.